Schrödinger's cat: Role of consciousness

 In 1932, John von Neumann described in his book Mathematical Foundations of Quantum Mechanics a pattern where the radioactive source is observed by a device, which itself is observed by another device and so on.
 It makes no difference in the predictions of quantum theory where along this chain of causal effects the superposition collapses.
 This potentially infinite chain could be broken if the last device is replaced by a conscious observer.
 This solved the problem because it was claimed that an individual's consciousness cannot be multiple.
 Eugene Wigner asserted that an observer is necessary for a collapse to one or the other (e.g., either a live cat or a dead cat) of the terms on the right-hand side of a wave function.
 Wigner discussed the interpretation in a thought experiment known as Wigner's friend.
 Wigner supposed that a friend opened the box and observed the cat without telling anyone.
 From Wigner's conscious perspective, the friend is now part of the wave function and has seen a live cat and seen a dead cat.
 To a third person's conscious perspective, Wigner himself becomes part of the wave function once Wigner learns the outcome from the friend.
 This could be extended indefinitely.

 A resolution of the paradox is that the triggering of the Geiger counter counts as a measurement of the state of the radioactive substance.
 Because a measurement has already occurred deciding the state of the cat, the subsequent observation by a human records only what has already occurred.
 Analysis of an actual experiment by Roger Carpenter and A. J. Anderson found that measurement alone (for example by a Geiger counter) is sufficient to collapse a quantum wave function before any human knows of the result.
 The apparatus indicates one of two colors depending on the outcome.
-The human observer sees which color is indicated, but they don't consciously know which outcome the color represents.
+The human observer sees which color is indicated, but does not consciously know which outcome the color represents.
 A second human, the one who set up the apparatus, is told of the color and becomes conscious of the outcome, and the box is opened to check if the outcome matches.
 However, it is disputed whether merely observing the color counts as a conscious observation of the outcome.